-Cat Cat is a village of the Mong people which is located about 2km away from Sapa centre.
-This is a very common place for tourist at the area.
-Coming to the village, there are a lot of beautiful scenes for you to take pictures, also some activities such as making jewelries from bronze or silver, brocade weaving, and discovering the Mong’s culture and tradition.
+Cat Cat is a village of the Mong people which is located about 2km away from Sapa center.
+This is a very popular place for tourists in the area.
+Unfortunately, the village is now developed mainly to serve the tourist, which makes it less natural and localized.

 DON’T FORGET TO ‘PIN IT’ NOW FOR YOUR PLAN TRAVELING TO SAPA!

 Sapa is one of the destinations in my 14 days trip traveling around Vietnam.
 Here are other posts of places on the trip that I believe you will love reading too: